Skip to content

 ## Skill Priority

-1. **Process skills** (brainstorming, debugging): Determine approach
+1. **Process skills** (design-exploration, debugging): Determine approach

 2. **Implementation skills** (frontend-design, mcp-builder): Guide execution